Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Ethical Dilemma with Marcus Reynolds
 - *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*
 - **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
-If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+I fear that without safeguards, we may create a system that exacerbates existing inequalities."
 - **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."
 - **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 I fear that without safeguards, we may create a system that exacerbates existing inequalities."
 ### Ethical Dilemma with Marcus Reynolds